MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.16 Recurring Appointments

-Validation is successful if user is able to set and adjust recurring events in the calendar
+Validation is successful if user is able to set and adjust recurring events in the calendar.
+The application will be tested to verify that in the event the recurring event cannot be created, the user will be notified of the reason and an option to send a bug report.

 #### 4.2.16.1 User defines an appointment to repeat a certain number of times.